tychay/one-click-child-theme/readme.txt

 == Future Features ==

-* No support for multiple theme directories
+* Better support for grandchildren (should copy the files over)
-* Error support is spotty at best
-* Theme may be created, but it is not network enabled on multisite
-* Use Theme_Upgrader/WP_Upgrader to figure out what files you trashed and ported them
 * Add an "add file" button the the editor to allow you to edit any file.
 * "add file" should be able to include() file's from the parent.
+* Support for multiple theme directories
+* Error support is spotty at best
+* Use Theme_Upgrader/WP_Upgrader to figure out what files user may have trashed and ported them